couchbase/tlm/README.markdown

    2. Much faster to determine "what's changed" for incremental builds - Ninja takes less than 1 second to figure out what source files have changed in a complete server build; GNU Make is closer to 10s.
+   3. Allows for limiting the number of parallel link jobs.
+Due to the fact that we're using static linking each link process may require a lot of memory (I've seen them exceed 2GB resident memory).
+Pass `-D CB_PARALLEL_LINK_JOBS=4` to `cmake` to limit the number of parallel link jobs to 4
 2. Use a non-optimised (Debug) build.
 This is around 2x faster to compile, and also improves debuggability over the default _RelWithDebInfo_ build type.
 Note it does produce slower code, so this isn't suitable if you're